Paperwork: Advancement to Candidacy and Graduation

 - Fall graduation: December 10thNote: (If the date falls on a weekend, the deadline will be extended to the following Monday)Your degree will post to your transcript for the following graduation date if your culminating experience is received in Academic Programs after the deadline.

 A digital copy of the thesis or project must be archived with the University Library.
-If required by a publisher a one- to two-year embargo may be requested when appropriate.
-For example, a publisher may allow deposit of published articles into an institutional repository, but may place an embargo of one year before the article may be made publicly accessible.
-Such a postprint may be deposited into HDS as required for the degree, but no access to the item would be allowed for a period of one year.
+Embargo (delayed release) for a period of 1-5 years to allow for publication may be requested by the student.
+If needed for publication purposes, a one-to-five year embargo may be requested when appropriate.
+For example, a publisher may allow deposit of published articles into an institutional repository, but may place an embargo of one or more years before the article may be made publicly accessible.
+Such a postprint may be deposited into Digital Commons @ HSU as required for the degree, but no access to the item would be allowed for a period of one year.

 Note: Check your final document carefully.
-Any requests for editorial changes to a thesis/project after archival with Humboldt Digital Scholar will be denied.
+Any requests for editorial changes to a thesis/project after archival with Digital Commons @ HSU will be denied.
 Editorial changes include errors in punctuation and spelling, minor changes, or major changes to interpretation of data or content.

 Graduate Writing Requirement